-Applicants must have satisfactorily completed a basic tax income course In law school or demonstrated comparable work experience.
-An applicant who cannot meet this requirement must take the basic tax course in taxation (Taxation 600) offered in Temple’s JD program in the student’s first term of enrollment.
-Credits earned in meeting this prerequisite will not be applied toward the LLM degree.
+Applicants must be on track to graduate from law school before they enroll and satisfactorily complete a basic federal income tax course or demonstrated comparable work experience.
+Applicants who do not complete a basic federal income tax course must take the basic course (Taxation 600) offered in Temple’s J.D. program in the first term upon enrollment unless an exception is given.
+Credits earned in meeting this prerequisite will not be applied toward the LL.M. degree.

 Step 2: Submit Required Documents

-In addition to completing the online application, all candidates seeking admission to the LL.M. in Taxation Program must submit the following:
+In addition to completing the online application, all candidates seeking admission to the Tax LL.M. program and/or the Estate Planning Certificate and Employee Benefits Certificate Programs must submit the following:

 - Personal statement

 - Application fee (waived for Temple Law School graduates)

 - For lawyers trained in a non-English speaking country, official test results for TOEFL, IELTS or Duolingo assessment exam must be submitted unless a waiver is provided.
 Please see below for details.

 English proficiency is one of the most important predictors of your success in our program.
 For this reason, and to ensure students have the requisite language skills to succeed at Temple Law, we require proof of English proficiency from every applicant who is not a native English speaker